rdkcentral/Lightning/README.md

 const app = new YourApp(options);
 ```

-Our test application `YourApp` extends the `wuf.Application` class.
+Our test application `YourApp` extends the `lng.Application` class.
 The full framework is bootstrapped by simply creating a new instance of your app.
 It is possible to run multiple apps in the same browser tab.
 Every app has it's own WebGL canvas and rendering context.

 You can pass several options to an app.
-In this case, we specify the canvas width and height, and a background color in ARGB format (the `glClearColor`).
+In this case, we specify the canvas width and height, and a background color in ARGB format (the `clearColor`).
 Check the API for a list of all [initialisation options](#initialisation-options).

 `YourApp` has a template that allows you to define the layout of your application.
-In this case, it consists of a single *view* (a wuf render tree element) that contains a text.
+In this case, it consists of a single *view* (a render tree element) that contains a text.

 ## Render Tree
 The render tree defines what is being rendered on the screen.
 It consists out of a tree containing exclusively `View` (+ subtypes) instances.
 You can add, remove and change the views in this render tree as you wish, and those changes will be reflected on the screen during the next frame.
 The `Stage` manages the render tree and is responsible for texture loading, performing coordinate calculations and performing the required WebGL calls.